Goals:

 Save and refresh your page.

-If you are still logged into Tableau Online, this is what you will see:
+If you are still logged into Tableau Cloud, this is what you will see:

 Now let's test the embedded analytics application from the end user's perspective.
 In an external, customer facing embedded analytics application, your end users will probably not be aware that Tableau is driving their analytics experience nor will they be aware that your application is using Okta for authentication.
 All they will see is your application's login screen.